HarshNandigamwar/SCT_WD_3/README.md

 *   **HTML:**  Structures the content of the quiz, including questions, options, and the game interface.
 *   **CSS:** Styles the quiz, creating an attractive and visually appealing user interface.
-*   **JavaScript:**  Implements the game logic, including handling user input, tracking scores, managing the timer (if included), and providing feedback.
+*   **JavaScript:**  Implements the game logic, including handling user input, tracking scores.

 ## 🚀 How to Play